cuba/PiuPiu/README.md

 }).error({ error in
     // Handles any errors throw in any callbacks }).completion({
     // At the end of all the callbacks, this is triggered once.
+Error or no error.
 }).send()
 ```